x86-arch/op/router/s905x3_phicomm-n1/README.md

 | Default password | password |
 | Default WIFI name | OpenWrt |
 | Default WIFI password | none |

+## Build instructions
+For the personalized development of the S905x3-Boxs and Phicomm-N1 series of OpwnWrt firmware, it is now in an independent warehouse, please visit [https://github.com/ophub/amlogic-s9xxx-openwrt](https://github.com/ophub/amlogic-s9xxx-openwrt) to Fork. if useful, please click a Star.